Gridinsoft Logo

 Spam message that offers to run "a game that requires testing"

-The links spread in such a way were directed to the downloading of a payload, but were offered as a tool the sender wants to test.
-In some really sophisticated attacks, frauds were sending malicious files in response to a request for some specific software utility.
+The links spread in such a way were directed to the downloading of a payload, but were offered as a tool the sender wanted to test.
+In some sophisticated attacks, frauds were sending malicious files in response to a request for some specific software utility.

-The aforementioned staged loader in the form of a script finishes its activity with downloading the DLL file – an actual Lumma payload.
-In the Resources section of this library, there are 3 PNG files that are in fact the encrypted malware code.
-Upon decryption and launch, LummaC2 begins its own round of system checks, to ensure that it is not running on the VM or the debugger.
+The aforementioned staged loader in the form of a script finishes its activity by downloading the DLL file – an actual payload.
+In the Resources section of this library, 3 PNG files are the encrypted malware code.
+Upon decryption and launch, it begins its round of system checks, to ensure that it is not running on the VM or the debugger.

 • ida